perry-amsterdam/led-clock/README.md

 Software :
 - Install arduino libary : NTPClient

-## Some misc bla bla :
+# Important Guidelines for Connecting NeoPixel Strips

+To ensure the longevity and reliable performance of your NeoPixel strip, follow these essential precautions:

+## 1. Add a Capacitor
-Before connecting a NeoPixel strip to ANY source of power, we very strongly recommend adding a large capacitor (1000 µF, 6.3V or higher) across the + and – terminals.
-This prevents the initial onrush of current from damaging the pixels.
+Before connecting the NeoPixel strip to any power source, it is crucial to include a large capacitor across the **+** and **–** terminals.
+- **Recommended specification**: 1000 µF, 6.3V or higher.
+- **Purpose**: This prevents the initial surge of current from damaging the LEDs during power-up.

+## 2. Install a Resistor on the Data Line
-Adding a 300 to 500 Ohm resistor between your microcontroller's data pin and the data input on the first NeoPixel can help prevent voltage spikes that might otherwise damage your first pixel.
-Please add one between your micro and NeoPixels!
+Protect the data input of your first NeoPixel by adding a resistor between the microcontroller’s data pin and the data input of the strip.
+- **Recommended value**: 300 to 500 Ohms.
+- **Purpose**: This helps suppress voltage spikes, which could otherwise harm the first pixel.

+## 3. Use a Logic Level Shifter
-Use a logic level shifter to step up the signal from the microcontroller to the first pixel.
+If your microcontroller operates at a lower voltage (e.g., 3.3V), use a logic level shifter to step up the signal to the required level for NeoPixels (typically 5V).
+- **Purpose**: Ensures proper communication and prevents signal issues with the first pixel.

+By following these guidelines, you can protect your NeoPixel strip and improve its reliability in your projects.

 ## Authors